 Eric John was named president of Boeing Korea and vice president of Boeing International in May 2014.
-He leads the Boeing strategy in Korea, developing and strengthening the company’s presence, managing business partnerships and pursuing new growth and productivity initiatives.
-He is based in Seoul and reports to Marc Allen, president of Boeing International.
+He integrates and advances all Boeing Korea activities, leads government relations, and directs implementation of Boeing’s strategy to expand its presence in Korea and grow the business.
+He is based in Seoul and reports to Sir Michael Arthur, president of Boeing International.

-John was a career member of the U.S. Senior Foreign Service for 31 years.
-Before joining Boeing, he had been senior advisor for Security Negotiations and Agreements in the Department of State’s Bureau of Political-Military Affairs since June 2013.
-In that role, he served as the principal coordinator of U.S. government policy on an array of international security agreements.
+Before joining Boeing, John served as a career member of the U.S. Senior Foreign Service for 32 years.
+From June 2013, as an ambassador, he was the senior advisor for Security Negotiations and Agreements in the Department of State’s Bureau of Political-Military Affairs, serving as the principal coordinator of government policy on an array of international security agreements.
 Among them, he concluded landmark defense arrangements with the Philippines, Australia and Korea.

 He previously served as the foreign policy advisor to the chief of staff of the Air Force from 2011 until June 2013.
 He was the U.S. ambassador to Thailand from 2007 through 2010.
 From 2005 to 2007, he served as the deputy assistant secretary of state for Southeast Asia.